-Endometriosis accounts for about 40 percent of all cases of infertility in women.
-This recent study should serve as an encouragement to all women who suffer from endometriosis and are looking to become pregnant.
+Endometriosis accounts for about 40 percent of all cases of infertility in women and this study would be an encouragement to all such women who are looking to become pregnant.

-Some previous studies have shown poor IVF results in women with endometriosis, while others had shown that endometriosis has no effect on IVF outcomes.
+Some previous studies have shown poor IVF results in women with endometriosis, while others found that endometriosis has no effect on IVF outcomes.